Trevo525/btrfdeck/README.md

 Currently, I have two files from the Steam Deck that potentially could setup the microSD card for btrfs.
 Both of these files were located in the following directory: `/usr/lib/hwsupport/`.
 I copied them to `./unmodified` and the `./modified` folder contains edited versions.

+# But why?
+Great question.
+There are two reasons why you would want to do this.

+1. Saving storage space:  btrfs allows you to apply compression directly to the file system.
+This can save as much as 40% of space on games.
+[But don't take my word for it](https://www.reddit.com/r/SteamDeck/comments/t79fqj/formatted_my_sd_card_to_btrfs_managed_to_squeeze/).
+Another storage saving thing that btrfs allows is de-duplication.
+I haven't looked into this much so I haven't implement it yet but [I read](https://www.reddit.com/r/SteamDeck/comments/t79fqj/comment/hzh7fyh/) that there is a lot of redundant data in Proton prefixes.
+2. Faster loading times: In my experience with the deck (limited), loading from the microSD card has not been bad.
+However, microSD is going to be the bottleneck of loading many bigger games because it has only so much bandwidth.
+If compression saves you ~40% of storage then that means you have 40% less data to load from the microSD, since it's decompressed AFTER being loaded from the card.
+There is another [reddit thread with more tests](https://www.reddit.com/r/SteamDeck/comments/t8ztuv/btrfs_vs_ext4_tested/), it has a small sample size (tested on one game) but it still looks positive for using compression at the file system level.

+# Why not?
+The are two arguments that might suggest that this isn't a good idea.
+1. Adding compression/decompression will decrease your battery's runtime since it's more work for your CPU.
+    * Though that is definetely true, I would argue that the amount that it might decrease would be so small you that it wouldn't even be noticable.
+I don't know of any tests that have shown how much it affects the power usage, but will update here when I find one. :-D
+2. Changing files in the read-only partition is risky.
+    * This is also true.
+Don't do it if you don't know what you are doing.
+It can however be done without editing anything in the readonly partition.
+You just have to go in and mount it via desktop mode at every boot and insertion.

 # Guide (**Work in Progress**):
 ## 1. Download this project to your home directory of the deck.
     cd ~